nodejs/node/doc/guides/security-release-process.md

 ## Announcement (one week in advance of the planned release)

+* [ ] Verify that GitHub Actions are working as normal: <https://www.githubstatus.com/>.

 * [ ] Check that all vulnerabilities are ready for release integration:
   * PRs against all affected release lines or cherry-pick clean
   * Approved